oracle-quickstart/oci-ibm-mq/README.md

 # oci-ibm-mq
 These are Terraform modules that deploy IBM MQ on Oracle Cloud Infrastructure (OCI).
 They are developed jointly by Oracle and IBM.

 ## Prerequisites
-First off you'll need to do some pre deploy setup.
+1. First off you'll need to do some pre deploy setup.
 That's all detailed [here](https://github.com/oracle-quickstart/oci-prerequisites).

+2. The compute image for the IBM MQ image is a custom image based off Oracle Linux 7.7.
+It has Red Hat Compatible Kernel (RHCK) and a few minor changes to the Linux kernel configuration.
+In order for this README to work, users will need to [download the custom image](https://objectstorage.us-ashburn-1.oraclecloud.com/p/HBb6fQS2Yg_lNVtX7WR-G8YlinMKixxdUkBzeZROo6w/n/partners/b/bucket-20200513-1843/o/OracleLinux7.7-RHCK-limits.conf) and put it into their tenancy as a custom image. ***Users will need to refer to the OCID of this custom image in the terraform code.***

+For reference, the changes made to the standard Oracle Linux 7.7 image can be describes as follows:

+    ## Set the GRUB 2 boot loader to load RHCK at reboot.
+    $> grubby --set-default /boot/vmlinuz-3.10.0-1062.12.1.el7.x86_64

+    ## Add the following lines to the /etc/security/limits.conf file.
+    echo '* - nofile 10240'
+    echo 'root - nofile 10240'

 ## Clone the Module
 Now, you'll want a local copy of this repo.
 You can make that with the commands: